Noelle Lorraine Williams

-Newark Public Library has received a project grant from the New Jersey Historical Commission, a division of the Department of State.
+In 2020, the Newark Public Library received a project grant from the New Jersey Historical Commission, a division of the Department of State for the virtual and in-house exhibition.

 Black Power! is one of the most controversial terms of the twentieth century.
 Newark's 1960s Black Power Movement and the 1967 rebellion dominate discussions about African American activism in Newark.
 And for good reason it was a piercing, hot wake-up call against the racism and violence that stalked Black lives.